-Top Holdings

-The table below shows the largest ten positions held within the Fund's portfolio as at 31 December 2012:
+Top Holdings The table below shows the largest ten positions held within the Fund's portfolio as at 31 December 2012:

 Company Sector % of NAV Brookfield Infrastructure Partners LP Brookfield Infrastructure Partners holds an interest in a portfolio of investments including coal terminals, energy transmission and distribution, rail tracks, toll roads, container ports and timber.
 These assets are primarily situated in the Americas, Australia and the United Kingdom.
 Cash flow and distribution growth are expected to materialise as the company executes several organic growth initiatives during the next few years.
 Utilities 3.6% Gibson Energy Inc. Gibson Energy is a midstream energy company that is engaged in the movement, storage, blending, processing, marketing, and distribution of crude oil, condensate, natural gas liquids, and refined products.
 The company is expected to benefit from the increase in conventional and unconventional oil and gas production in North America as it transports hydrocarbon products from producing regions in Western Canada to the refineries through its strategically located terminals, pipelines, tank storage, and truck transportation fleet.
-Energy Producers 3.4% Peyto Exploration &amp; Development Corp.
+Energy Producers 3.4% Peyto Exploration & Development Corp.
 Peyto Exploration & Development is a Canada-based energy company.
 The company is engaged in the acquisition, exploration, development and production of oil and natural gas in Western Canada.
-Peyto is a low cost, liquids rich producer with high recycle ratios, very low FD&A costs and a reserve life exceeding Energy Producers a 3.4% ARC Resources Ltd. ARC Resources is Canada-based producer of oil and gas that has increased production more than ten-fold during the past decade.
+Peyto is a low cost, liquids rich producer with high recycle ratios, very low FD&A costs and a reserve life exceeding 25 years.
+Energy Producers 3.4% ARC Resources Ltd. ARC Resources is Canada-based producer of oil and gas that has increased production more than ten-fold during the past decade.
 The company is well capitalised and its reserve life exceeds 15 years.
-Energy Producers 3.2%
+Energy Producers 3.2% Keyera Corp.
+Keyera operates natural gas midstream businesses in Canada.
+The company operates in the oil and gas sector between the upstream sector, which includes oil and gas exploration and production businesses, and the downstream sector, which includes the refining, distribution and retail marketing of finished products.
+The company is expected to benefit from the increase in conventional and unconventional oil and gas production in North America, which is expected to translate into cash flow and distribution growth.
+Energy Producers 3.0% Brookfield Office Properties, Inc. Brookfield Office Properties owns, develops, and manages premier quality office properties in high-growth and high-barrier markets.
+The commercial property portfolio includes >100 commercial properties encompassing 80 million square feet concentrated in central business districts across North America and Australia.
+The portfolio includes such landmark assets as the World Financial Center and Brookfield Place.
+Brookfield also trades at a substantial discount to net asset value and holds interests in ~15 million square feet of development properties in its major markets.
+Real Estate 3.0%